khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 	border: 1px solid black;
 }
 ```
-You add multiple class selectors to a rule, even leaving off an element
+You add multiple class selectors to a rule

+Even leaving off an element

 ^Reload page to show off